Vehicle license plates of the United States: State-specific examples

 In Hawaii, state owned government vehicles use license plates that begin with State then letter and number, EX: State A175, however older state owned vehicles use just numbers, EX: State 8743.

 Ohio's government-owned vehicles use red on white plates with the legend "City", "County", and "Government" with a special format of ABC123, and they use the legend "State Vehicle" with the format 12 3456.
 Just like in New York, Police vehicles are not issued license plates.

 Michigan uses a unique "123X456" format for municipal vehicles (including municipal transit buses, public school buses owned and operated by the school district, and police vehicles), "123G456" for "in-transit repair" vehicles, "12D345" for dealer vehicles, "123M456" for vehicles owned by manufacturers of cars, "123T456" for transporter vehicles and "123Y456" for vehicles owned by non-profit agencies, such as church buses, buses of private schools, and chapters of the American Red Cross.
 Michigan State Police plates have the State Police shield on the left side, followed by a four-digit fleet number.
 The first two digits of this fleet number indicate the State Police post number where the vehicle is assigned.
 County sheriff plates follow the 12*345 format (the asterisk representing a six-pointed star), but feature a black background and white letters; the left two digits represent the number of the county in alphabetical order.
 Vehicles owned by the State of Michigan can also have a plate using the format of "MSG 1234" (where MSG stands for Michigan State Government) or a plate with the format of "X12345" with the caption "STATE GOVT" under.

-In New York State, local police vehicles are not issued license plates.
+In New York State, Minnesota, and Ohio, local police vehicles are not issued license plates, though New York State requires the vehicles to have roof mounted emergency lights.
 In some cases, such as New York City, the fleet number of the vehicle is put on a flat license plate using heat transferred letters.
 In Yonkers, there is a special plate that appears similar to the specialized optional plates with the Yonkers Police logo and the fleet number.
 Other communities in the state have a license plate that looks like the regular issue vanity plate, but with the word "POLICE" on it.
 New York formerly indicated rental cars with the sequence beginning with "Z", but that apparently encouraged targeting by car thieves.

+In Missouri, state owned vehicles are issued "Official Vehicle" plates, but otherwise all vehicles owned by local governments entities in Missouri are not issued license plates by the state and instead each government entity is responsible for furnishing their vehicles with their own license plates, with most entities electing to purchase plates from the State Prison system which only produces local government plates in a single style.